jeceljr/digitalCPUzoo/drv16mc/README.md

 ## Instructions

-The binary encoding of the instructions is 16 bits but is not compatible with the RISC-V C extension.
+The binary encoding of the instructions is 16 bits but is not compatible with the RISC-V C extension:

-All other instructions have the format:

 | 15 14 13 12 | 11 10 09 08 | 07 06 05 04 | 03 02 01 00 |
 |-------------|-------------|-------------|-------------|
 | rD | rS1 | rS2 | operation |

-Register x0 holds the current program counter (PC), but when the rD field is zero no register is changed and when rS1 or rS2 are zero the value 0 is used in place of whatever is in x0.
+When the rD field is
+zero no register is changed and when rS1 or rS2 are zero the value 0 is used in place of whatever is in x0.
+So normally x0 can't be accessed, but it is used to store the calculated address in LOAD and STORE instructions with 16 bit offsets (the only ones to take two clock cycles).

 The operation field indicates the instruction or group of instructions: